-Our equal opportunities policies in employment are designed to lead to better services that are sensitive to the variety of needs and requirements in our local communities.
+Our equal opportunities policies in employment are designed to lead to better services which are sensitive to the variety of needs and requirements in our local communities.
 We aim to give fair access to our services to everyone and this may mean making some special or separate provision.
-For example, we offer women-only leisure activities with some activities for black women in particular and leisure sessions for disabled people; we fund leisure groups and events for gay men and provide a day centre for black and ethnic minority pensioners; we provide second chanceqeducation opportunities for working-class students.
-We also encourage all sections of the community to use the Councils facilities and services.
+For example, we offer women-only leisure activities with some activities for black women in particular and leisure sessions for disabled people; we fund leisure groups and events for gay men and provide a day centre for black and ethnic minority pensioners; we provide 'second chance' education opportunities for workingclass students.
+We also encourage all sections of the community to use the Council's facilities and services.